-Did you make it here from the UWM Atmospheric Science Program Undergraduate Scholarships page?
+Did you make it here from the UWM Atmospheric Science Program Graduate Scholarships page?
 Click here to return to that page!

 Below is a listing of graduate scholarship, fellowship, and post-doctoral opportunities in the atmospheric and related sciences.
 Note that some scholarships and fellowships are available only to entering M.S.-level students, whereas others are available to students at more advanced stages of their studies.
 If you would like to list a scholarship, fellowship, or post-doctoral opportunity (only those specific to meteorology and the atmospheric sciences, please) here, please contact us at the e-mail address at the bottom of this page.
 Please also feel free to share this page with your students and/or colleagues.